Plain English Summary

 What are the possible benefits and risks of participating?

 There are no direct benefits with participating.
-There are always risks when taking medication, however Deferiprone is a widely prescribed treatment and is well tolerated.
+There are always risks when taking medication, however, Deferiprone is a widely prescribed treatment and is well tolerated.
 There is a risk of a drop of white blood cell count, which is corrected by stopping taking the medication.
 Participants will be monitored for this.
-Other risks are side effects such as fatigue, headaches, dizziness, nausea, muscular pain and diarrhea.
+Other risks are side effects such as fatigue, headaches, dizziness, nausea, muscular pain and diarrhoea.
 Participant may experience discomfort when providing blood samples.
-Participants who undergo optional lumbar puncture may experience headaches during the procedure, and can be allergic to the anaesthetic used during the procedure.
-There is risk of infection, damage to the nerves in the spine and bleeding.
+Participants who undergo optional lumbar puncture may experience headaches during the procedure and can be allergic to the anaesthetic used during the procedure.
+There is a risk of infection, damage to the nerves in the spine and bleeding.

 Where is the study run from?

 This study is a European clinical trial that is being run in France, Spain, Austria, the Czech Republic, Portugal, Germany, the Netherlands and the United Kingdom.
 In the United Kingdom the trial is being run from the Centre for Aging and Vitality (UK) in Newcastle upon Tyne and Addenbrooke’s Hospital (UK)

 When is the study starting and how long is it expected to run for?

 Who is the main contact?